squaremo/docker/experimental/plugins.md

 example, a [volume plugin](/experimental/plugins_volume.md) might enable Docker volumes to persist across multiple Docker hosts.

-Currently Docker supports volume plugins.
+Currently Docker supports volume and network driver plugins.
 In the future it will support additional plugin types.

 ## Installing a plugin